Today I’m showing you a cheap way to hide a washer and dryer for any budget laundry room: easy DIY gathered curtains on a track!

 It’s like it was hemmed with invisible thread!
 My Mom is so talented.

 Lucky for us, the side edges had this really neat fringe that we decided to keep.
 That decision really made this project go more quickly.

-I found the fabric at Fabricland and it's really substantial.
-As a bonus, it's reversible!
-It's made by Rosedale Coordinates and the colour is "Lakeside colour story" - which is pretty appropriate.
-It also comes in an orange polka dot and a pink, if I remember correctly.
-I couldn't find it sold online, but this polka dot fabric is kind of similar.
-I've included a photo of the tag below, so if you show your local fabric store, they might be able to track it down for you.
+I found the fabric for these easy DIY gathered curtains at Fabricland and it’s really substantial.
+As a bonus, it’s reversible!
+It’s made by Rosedale Coordinates and the colour is “Lakeside colour story” – which is pretty appropriate.
+I couldn’t find it sold online, but this polka dot fabric is kind of similar.
+I’ve included a photo of the tag below, so if you show your local fabric store, they might be able to track it down for you.